corestoreio/caddy-esi/README.md

 corresponding Go file have been placed in package `backend/esigrpc`.
 Your gRPC server can run in any programming language you like and is supported by gRPC.
 [https://www.grpc.io](https://www.grpc.io)

+Disabled by default and must be enabled with a new compiled Caddy binary and the build tag `esigrpc`.

 ## Unsupported ESI Tags